 In Fullmetal Alchemist, alchemy is studied exactly like a science.
 Alchemists do research like scientists, and those alchemists employed by the state are required to demonstrate the results of their research once a year in order to continue receiving funding (although the main characters do less research and more fighting with alchemy).
 They even discuss theories as to where the energy used in alchemy comes from (tectonic plate movement in the Manga/second Anime, souls of people from a parallel universe in the first anime).

 An offhand remark of Ed's tells us that Alchemy began from cooking.
-Which is fitting, since much of modern science began with Alchemy.
+Which is fitting, since preparation of food is about the most common chemistry people actively do.

 Mahou Sensei Negima! treats magic in this manner as well.
 Spells, more often than not, work with the laws of physics rather than against them (those spells that do break physics are said to be the most advanced and difficult).
 Negi himself is described as conducting numerous tests and experiments when developing new spells and ways of stopping Magical Worlds from collapsing, and he even references scholarly articles in magical research at one point, in much the same way a modern-day physicist would reference another scientist's work.